Andrea/andrea.github.io/_posts/2026-02-21-bytesize-for-discovery.markdown

 Help participants see the effects of iteration, how they can point at something in the diagram and understand how it got to the current state.
 This is why the **Introspection** step at the end is so valuable.

 The format of each of the Bytesize Architecture Sessions will be the same.
-The goal should change according to how far people converge on the *System Context Diagram* and then, to the selected *Container Diagram*.
+The goal should change according to how far participants converge on the *System Context Diagram* and then, to the selected *Container Diagram*.

-It is possible that after working on the *Container Diagram*, the *System Context Diagram* needs to be updated.
+Iteration on creating models is to be expected.
+For example, it's common for the *System Context Diagram* to need updates after working on the *Container Diagram*.

 ### Logistics and Tooling